 The key to using pattern is balance.
 It can be a bold focal point (like a statement rug) or a subtle background element (like a tone-on-tone wallpaper).
 A well-designed room balances areas of pattern with solid-color “resting spots” for the eye.

-7 Elements (space, line, form, light, color, texture, and pattern) are the
+If the Principles (like balance and rhythm) are the recipe, then these 7 Elements (space, line, form, light, color, texture, and pattern) are the ingredients.

 You can have all the best ingredients in the world, but it takes a skilled chef to know how to combine them into a truly magnificent dish.